dimitar-grigorov/GarageBuddy/README.md

 }
 ```
 Also the same format can be used in the User Secrets.

+4. Apply the database migrations: `Update-Database`
+- In Visual Studio, open the Package Manager Console and select the `Data\GarageBuddy.Data` project as the Default project.
+- Execute the `Update-Database` command.
+5. On the first run the application will seed the database.
+The first registered user will be an administrator.

 For more detailed instructions on installation and setup, please refer to the [Installation Guide](https://github.com/dimitar-grigorov/GarageBuddy/docs/INSTALLATION.md).